forkwork/langflow/docs/docs/Concepts/concepts-overview.md

 ---
-title: Langflow overview
+title: Langinfra overview
 slug: /concepts-overview
 ---

 import Icon from "@site/src/components/icon";

-This page explores the fundamental building blocks of Langflow, beginning with the question, **"What is a flow?"**
+This page explores the fundamental building blocks of Langinfra, beginning with the question, **"What is a flow?"**

 ## What is a flow?